alanrob17/recorddb-app/README.md

 Now, rename ``artists-records.json`` to ``record-data.js`` and drop the edited file in the root of the **record-db-app-netlify** JavaScript application.

 Once you have completed the changes you can commit and push the changes to Github.
-Netlify will be alerted that the record-db-app project has been updated and will deploy the updated application.
+Netlify will be alerted that the record-db-app project has been deployed and will publish the updated application.

+Once the application has been published you need to go to the ``https://recordlist.netlify.app/about.html`` page and click the Update content button.
+This will clear the storage cache and upload the latest data.